Fast start helps Bucks breeze past Pistons 130-115

 UP NEXT

-The Bucks host Utah on Friday as they continue this five-game homestand.
-This will mark the first time these two teams have met since Nov.
+The Bucks host Utah on Friday as they continue a five-game homestand.
+This will mark the first meeting between the teams since Nov.
 25, 2019.

 The Pistons return home to face Phoenix on Friday.
 Detroit has swept its two regular-season matchups with the Suns each of the last three years.